New Wastewater Treatment Processes for Plant Makeup Changes

-(Values apart from pH and Conductivity are in units of mg/L)
+(Values apart from pH and conductivity are in units of mg/L)

-As can be seen, grey water (also known as treated wastewater effluent or reclaim water) contains higher concentrations of many impurities.
+Grey water (also known as treated wastewater effluent or reclaim water) contains higher concentrations of many impurities.

 The microfiltration process produces a very clear stream, essentially free of suspended solids.
 One deficiency of this most basic MBR process is that ammonia in the stream is converted to nitrite/nitrate, but the nitrogen remains.
 Thus, nitrogen can still serve as a nutrient in the plant cooling water system.
-If necessary, this problem can be solved by expanding the MBR system to include anoxic reaction chambers to promote denitrification, where microorganisms can convert nitrite/nitrate to elemental nitrogen.
+Expanding the MBR system to include anoxic reaction chambers may solve this problem, as this will promote denitrification, where microorganisms can convert nitrite/nitrate to elemental nitrogen.

 With MBBR, the main reaction vessel includes mobile plastic media that serve as sites for the beneficial microorganisms to attach and then consume the nutrients and food from the influent.
 Because the reaction vessel is agitated with mechanical stirrers, settling, flotation, or filtration must be external to the vessel.

 Please contact ChemTreat for assistance in designing a treatment program customized for your application.
-Like all other technologies, due diligence is necessary to determine the feasibility for utilizing methods.
+As with all other technologies, due diligence is necessary to determine the feasibility for utilizing these methods.
 Always consult your equipment manuals and guides.